ReemHal/Quora-Insincere-Questions-Classification/README.md

 # Quora-Insincere-Questions-Classification
-Using a GRU-Attention-Capsule network to automatically detect insincere questions
+Using a GRU-Attention-Capsule network to automatically detect insincere questions on the Quora website